AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/indexes.md

 More information about querying data can be found in [Reading data](xref:sdsReadingData).

-**Secondary Indexes**
+#### Secondary indexes
 Secondary indexes are defined at the SdsStream.
-To add indexes to an SdsStream, you add them to the SdsStream’s Indexes field.
+To add indexes to an SdsStream, you add them to the SdsStream’s `Indexes` field.

 For example, to add a second index on Measurement, use the following code: